bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bouchet.md

 ### Mathematical Profile (Excerpt):
 * William Bouchet was born in South Carolina, but moved to New Haven where he worked as a slave for a plantation owner.
-* William Bouchet married Susan Cooley in the Congregational Church in New Haven on 15 May 1841.
-* William and Susan Cooley had four children: Jane Hannah Bouchet (1843-1900), Frances Bouchet (1845-1930), Georgianna Bouchet (1849-1924) and Edward Alexander Bouchet (1852-1918), the subject of this biography.
 * At this time there was total segregation in school education and Edward Bouchet attended the first school in New Haven for African Americans, the Artisan Street Colored School.
 * Bouchet attended this school until 1866 when he entered New Haven High School.
 * In fact Sarah Wilson played an important role in Bouchet's career since she encouraged him to learn and to make the most of his obviously exceptional academic abilities.
-* We are unsure exactly when Edward Bouchet's father, William, became a janitor at Yale College.
-* The fact that Bouchet's father worked at Yale College must have played a role in him wanting his son to study there.
 * In fact, Edward Bouchet was not the first African American student at Yale, the first being Richard Henry Green who graduated in 1857.
-* There may have been one or two African American students at Yale in the 1860s when Bouchet's father began working there so he would have seen that it was not impossible for his son to attend.
 * Edward Bouchet entered Yale College in September 1870 and graduated summa cum laude with a B.A. in 1874.
 * The Yale chapter of Phi Beta Kappa had been inactive for a few years so Bouchet was not elected Phi Beta Kappa until 1884.
 * George Washington Henderson (1850-1936) of the University of Vermont was elected Phi Beta Kappa in 1877 so the delay at Yale meant that Bouchet was denied the honour of being the first African American Phi Beta Kappa.